Windower/Lua/addons/shortcuts/readme.md

 None

 ####Changelog:
-v1.2 - 11/13/13 - Added abiguous case handling for amorph/bird spells.
+v1.3 - 11/15/13 - Added handling for "Corpse" spells and fixed a minor glitch in target creation. v1.2 - 11/13/13 - Added abiguous case handling for amorph/bird spells.
 v1.1 - 10/23/13 - Reduced "spell1" to "spell" and made some minor adjustments.
 v1.0 - 10/16/13 - Fixed some ambiguous name processing issues with monsterskills.